neo2992/ClothingStoreAssignment/README.md

 # ClothingStoreAssignment

- Simple console application created with Java19 and applying the SOLID and OO principles.
+ Simple console application created with Java19 applying the SOLID and OO principles.

  ## Assignment ##